dawnlunacy/idea-box/README.md

 ## Learning Goals for IdeaBox:

--Continue to improve on building responsive client-side applications with good user feedback -Understand how to implement client-side data persistence using localStorage -Understand what it looks like to have a separate data model (using a class) and dom model -Understand how to utilize data-* attributes -Understand how to incorporate & iterate over arrays in order to filter what is being displayed -Understand how to craft code with clean style, using small functions that show trends toward DRYness and SRP
+-Continue to improve on building responsive client-side applications with good user feedback<hr>
+-Understand how to implement client-side data persistence using localStorage<hr>
+-Understand what it looks like to have a separate data model (using a class) and dom model<hr>
+-Understand how to utilize data-* attributes<hr>
+-Understand how to incorporate & iterate over arrays in order to filter what is being displayed<hr>
+-Understand how to craft code with clean style, using small functions that show trends toward DRYness and SRP<hr>

 ## What We Gained From This Project: